 The observation deck at Rockefeller Center originally opened to the public in 1933, but was closed in 1986.
 A newly restored and improved Top of the Rock reopened to the public in November 2005.
 The observation deck offers 360-degree views of the New York City skyline.

-- Top of the Rock is a six-level observatory atop the Art Deco skyscraper, 30 Rockefeller Plaza
+- Top of the Rock is a six-level observatory atop the Art Deco 30 Rockefeller Plaza

 - The upper decks are 850 feet above street level

-- Views include some of the city’s most prominent landmarks from the Chrysler Building to the Brooklyn Bridge and from Central Park to the Hudson and East Rivers
+- Views include some of the city’s most prominent landmarks from the Chrysler Building to the Brooklyn Bridge; from Central Park to the Hudson and East Rivers

-- Deck was originally designed to evoke the upper decks of a 1930s grand ocean liner, outfitted with deck chairs, goose-neck fixtures, and large air conditioning vents intended to look like the stacks on a ship’s deck
+- Originally designed to evoke the upper decks of a 1930s grand ocean liner, the observation deck was outfitted with deck chairs, goose-neck fixtures, and large air conditioning vents intended to look like the stacks on a ship’s deck

-The timed-ticket system eliminates the aggravation of long waits in line, and even allows you to time your visit to include the time of day that most appeals to you.
+The timed-ticket system eliminates the aggravation of waiting on line and even allows you to select the time of day that most appeals to you.
 Want to enjoy great views of Central Park and see New York City's waterways?
 Plan to visit during the day.
 Want to see the sunset?
 Buy your ticket for about 30 minutes before sunset.
 Want to experience the sparkle of New York City at night?
 Plan to come after dinner.

 - If you arrive shortly before sunset, you can enjoy both the day and night views

 - The security guards can be very helpful in identifying landmarks if you're not sure what you're looking at

 - Be sure to climb up from the main deck to enjoy the view from a slightly higher and better pictures

 - There are both indoor and outdoor viewing areas, which is convenient when it's cold out

 - Strollers are allowed and children under 6 are admitted free, with a paid parent or guardian